 For one of those articles I even added a new feature to my blogging engine (embedding tweets) because I was so inspired and had to get that type of article out.
 I'm not even really sure why I am writing about this in my retrospective.
 I just want to be sure to call out that one of my most prolific months was when I didn't plan anything.
 Maybe having too many goals is actually stifling and I should focus on less concrete ones that allow me take more risks about stuff that interest me?

-Judgement is an action-adventure game from Sega that is a spin-off of their wildly successful Yakuza series.
+Judgment is an action-adventure game from Sega that is a spin-off of their wildly successful Yakuza series.
 I've heard great things about this series over the years but just could never take the leap because I figured it would be far too Japanese for me to truly get immersed.
-I am an avid listener of the 8-4 Play podcast and one of their regulars, John Ricciardi, would not stop raving about how much he enjoyed Judgement (called Judge Eyes in Japan).
+I am an avid listener of the 8-4 Play podcast and one of their regulars, John Ricciardi, would not stop raving about how much he enjoyed Judgment (called Judge Eyes in Japan).
 These constant praises made me finally decide to dive in headfirst and I am incredibly thankful I did.
-Judgement is an exceptional game.
+Judgment is an exceptional game.

 The moment I started running around Kamurocho (a fictionalized version of Kabukichō) I was instantly transported back to when I visited Tokyo myself.
 Every little detail of the streets and the shops leap out at me.
 Walking into the Poppo convenience stores gives me visceral flashbacks of all the 7-Elevens or Lawson Family Marts we visited.
 Hell even the Club Sega articles are near identical.
 The attention to detail throughout the world truly is stunning.

-All of the graphics and worldbuilding doesn't really mean much if there isn't a solid story to back it and so far, about five hours in, Judgement has me hooked.
+All of the graphics and worldbuilding doesn't really mean much if there isn't a solid story to back it and so far, about five hours in, Judgment has me hooked.
 You play Takayuki Yagami, an ex-lawyer who becomes a private detective after he manages to get a murder acquitted who then murders again.
 Disillusioned with his work, Yagami is simply looking to get by but cannot help but become embroiled in the affairs of the Yakuza families who run Kamurocho.

 The Toronto Raptors are the 2019 NBA Champions